Learning Objectives

 Thesis too narrow

-Hospice workers at the PeaceHealth Center have a 55% turnover rate compared to the general health care population’s 25% turnover rate.
+Hospice workers at the PeaceHealth Center have a 55% turnover rate compared to the general healthcare population’s 25% turnover rate.

 The above sentence reads like a narrow statistic, or a narrow statement of fact, and does not offer the writer’s own ideas or analysis about a topic.
 A clearer example of a thesis statement with an angle of development would be the following:

-This thesis moves us away from one location, and adds an idea on how to “reverse this trend.”
+This thesis moves us away from one location, and adds an idea of how to “reverse this trend.”
 The readers will not only learn about the topic, they will also understand the angle of the writer.

 Where to Place a Thesis?